A modern Malaysian restaurant located on the bustling Brunswick Street in Fitzroy, Blue Chillies has been on my agenda for a really long time.

 As always, left with no space to try out dessert and we promised the staff that we will be back to try out the desserts too which I have heard are real good.

-Overall, a real treat for those who are looking for delicious Malaysian food with a modern touch.
+Overall, Blue Chillies is a real treat for those who are looking for delicious Malaysian food with a modern touch.
 There was nothing much to fault with any of the dishes that we had.
 As mentioned, a tad bit pricey but situated in Fitzroy and serving high quality food, you can’t expect cheaper prices.
 And Blue Chillies is definitely not your neighbourhood Asian takeaway.